Financial Oversight and Management Board for Puerto Rico v. Centro de Periodismo Investigativo, Inc.

 Financial Oversight and Management Board for Puerto Rico v.
-Centro de Periodismo Investigativo, Inc., 598 U.S. ___ (2023), was a United States Supreme Court case in which the Court held that nothing in the Puerto Rico Oversight, Management, and Economic Stability Act categorically nullified any sovereign immunity the Board enjoyed from legal claims.
-The Court assumed without deciding that Puerto Rico was immune from suit in United States district court, and that the Board had access to that immunity.
+Centro de Periodismo Investigativo, Inc., 598 U.S. 339 (2023), was a United States Supreme Court case in which the Court held that nothing in the Puerto Rico Oversight, Management, and Economic Stability Act categorically nullified any sovereign immunity the Board enjoyed from legal claims.
+The Court assumed without deciding that Puerto Rico was immune from suit in a United States district court, and that the Board had access to that immunity.